Title: Associate Professor & Millard E. Gladfelter Research Fellow

-Dr. Hua Chen is an Assistant Professor of Risk, Insurance, and Healthcare Management.
-He received his Ph.D. degree in risk management and insurance at Georgia State University.
-His research interests include corporate risk management, risk modeling and securitization, systemic risk and longevity risk management.
+Dr. Hua Chen is an Associate Professor of Risk, Insurance and Healthcare Management.
+He received his Ph.D. degree in Risk Management and Insurance from Georgia State University.
+His current research interests include longevity risk management, systemic risk in the insurance industry, insurance economics, and corporate risk management.

 Read More . . .

-- Chen, Hua, Wen-Yen Hsu and Mary A. Weiss.
-The Pension Option in Labor Insurance and Its Effect on Household Saving and Consumption: Evidence from Taiwan.
-Journal of Risk and Insurance, forthcoming.
+- Chen, Hua, Wen-Yen Hsu and Mary A. Weiss (2015).
+The Pension Option in Labor Insurance and its Effect on Household Saving and Consumption: Evidence from Taiwan, Journal of Risk and Insurance, 82 (4): 947-975.

 - Alai, H. Daniel, Hua Chen, Daniel Cho, Katja Hanewald and Michael Sherris (2014).
 Developing Equity Release Markets: Risk Analysis for Reverse Mortgage and Home Reversion, North American Actuarial Journal, 18(1): 217-241.